digital-asset/docs.daml.com/docs/2.9.0/docs/canton/usermanual/kms/kms_driver_guide.rst

    :end-before: user-manual-entry-end: AwsKmsDriverWithPredefinedKeysTest

-For each supported signing/encryption key specification an existing key alias/id can be configured as part of the predefined keys maps.
+For each supported signing/encryption key specification an existing key alias/ID can be configured as part of the predefined keys maps.
 When running the test suite the generation of new keys is not allowed.

 KmsDriverFactoryTest
 ^^^^^^^^^^^^^^^^^^^^

-The test suite for the KMS driver factory is structured similarly:
+The test suite for the KMS driver factory is structured similarly to the above:

 .. literalinclude:: /canton/includes/mirrored/enterprise/aws-kms-driver/src/test/scala/com/digitalasset/canton/nightly/AwsKmsDriverTest.scala
    :language: Scala